UKHomeOffice/engineering-guidance-and-standards/docs/patterns/write-clear-documentation.md

 Technical documentation explains how a product works, and its intended readers can range anywhere from software developers to non-technical users.
 It can take a number of forms, such as an onboarding guide or API documentation.
 Typically, technical writers and engineers create this type of documentation.

-The benefits of well-written documentation are often understated, but can transform the experience for engineers and users.
+Well-written documentation can transform the experience for engineers and users.
 If it is straightforward for readers to understand how to use a product, it improves self-service, so they will not need to contact support for help as often.
 They can become experts at using a product on their own, reducing the amount of time and money spent on troubleshooting, and improving productivity.

 Following this guidance, and the [GOV.UK guidance on how to write well for your audience, including specialists.](https://www.gov.uk/guidance/content-design/writing-for-gov-uk), will help you to write effective and accessible technical documentation for your audience.